 It is also helping us understand the detailed workings of the brain, mainly how biological neural networks function in real-time.
 BCI development can have many implications in artificial intelligence (AI) and artificial neural network research and development.

-Perhaps one of the most awaited developments is using BCI to control videogames.
-The technology promises to take virtual reality (VR) video gameplay to a whole new level for EEG-wired players.
+Perhaps one of the most awaited developments is using brain-computer interfaces to control videogames.
+BCI technology promises to take virtual reality (VR) video gameplay to a whole new level for EEG-wired players.

 What are the Barriers to the Development of Brain-Computer Interfaces?